 Why choose a shipping container as a storage container?

 ISO (International Standards Organization) shipping containers are designed for ocean freight shipping.
 Ocean freight containers are engineered to withstand heavy loads and vigorous marine environment.
 Shipping containers are excellent for storage purpose because they are over engineered for ocean freight shipping.
 Storage / shipping containers are also available with a plentiful supply at a fraction of the price that is typically associated with engineering and building something as strong and dependable as a typical ISO shipping / storage container.

 Storage containers are constructed with 12- or 14-gauge corrugated steel sides.
 Container frames are made of minimal 6-8-gauge steel.
 Containers have approximately 1" hard wood floors that are treated.
 Standard containers come equipped with a cargo door.
 Cargo doors are excellent because they seal tight from rodents and the elements.
 They also give you the ability to open the entire end of the container and load very large items.
 Roll up doors are convenient because they are light weight and easy to open.
 This confidence comes with obvious downsides.
 Roll up doors are not as secure and are not 100% water tight.
 As a typical garage door water tends to seap below the door.
 They are typically also not rodent proof.
 Ask the Container Alliance partner in your area about door options and specifications.

-Dry as apposed to Refrigerated or Insulated portable storage containers typically range in "rental costs" from around $75 per month to $295 per month depending on size or door configuration.
+Dry storage rental prices, as aspposed to Refrigerated or Insulated containers, typically range in "rental costs" from around $75 per month to $295 per month depending on size or door configuration.
 Dry containers are by far the most popular and abundant and therefore the cheapest.
 These dry containers are often available with different door configurations such as double door container rentals and open side container rentals.